newhorizon-tech/design-teardown/README.md

 ![screenshot](./app_screenshot.png)

 The project tries to analyse the original webpage of the "Smashing Magazine".
-It uses the concept of the visual hierarchy to differntiate between different elements present on the webpage.
+It uses the concept of the visual hierarchy to differentiate between different elements present on the webpage.

 ## Built With